timbrel/GitSavvy/docs/github.md

 2. After submitting, copy the generated API key.
 3. In the Sublime Menu, open `Preferences > Package Settings > GitSavvy > Settings - User`.
 4. Add your key to the `api_tokens` object (you can find an example in `Preferences > Package Settings > GitSavvy > Settings`).
+5. Alternatively, set the `GITHUB_TOKEN` environment variable.
+GitSavvy uses it as a fallback when no token is configured for the remote in `api_tokens`.

 ## Choosing a remote